37.5°C no Namida

 37.5°C no Namida (37.5°Cの涙) is a Japanese manga series written and illustrated by Chika Shiina.
 It was serialized in Shogakukan's Cheese! magazine from October 2013 to May 2022, with twenty-four tankōbon volumes compiling the chapters released from March 2014 to 2022.
 A Japanese television drama series adaptation aired on TBS from July to September 2015.

 In 2017, 37.5°C no Namida won the 62nd Shogakukan Manga Award in the shōjo category.

 Plot

-As Momoko Sugisaki is working in a child care service, she has a tough time learning how to react to the children in need of her help, since the child care she is working for specializes in in-home day care for sick children.
-Trying to find out when the rules should be overlooked to satisfy the needs of the sick children.
-Growing up with them, Momoko is able to tell how one person can make a difference to the lives of the children.
+Momoko Sugisaki is a child care worker who specializes in at-home day care for sick children.
+She struggles to learn how to respond to children who need her help.
+While learning that sometimes rules should be overlooked to help sick children, Momoko can tell how one could make a difference in children's lives.